blurstudio/custom-debugger-patches/README.md

 ### Install

+- Open Sublime
+- In the menu, select Preferences -> Browse Packages
-- Clone this repository
+- Clone this repository to the root of the opened folder, then close the folder
-- Open cmd/terminal in the cloned location
+- Follow the message instructions
-- Run `python install.py`